coreboot/coreboot/Documentation/mainboard/lenovo/Sandy_Bridge_series.md

 [fl]: flashlayout_Sandy_Bridge.svg

-## Reducing Intel Managment Engine firmware size
+## Reducing Intel Management Engine firmware size

 It is possible to reduce the Intel ME firmware size to free additional space for the `bios` region.
 This is usually referred to as *cleaning the ME* or